Gary Christenson (mayor): Political career

+School Committee

-Gary Christenson was appointed to the Malden School Committee by then-Mayor Richard Howard, the man he would eventually replace as Mayor of Malden.
+Christenson was appointed to the Malden School Committee by then-Mayor Richard Howard, the man he would eventually replace as mayor of Malden.

-Gary was encouraged to join the school committee by his mentor, James DiPaola, a Malden resident, and former head of the Middlesex County Sheriff's Department, where Gary had worked for him.
+Christenson was encouraged to join the school committee by his mentor James DiPaola, a Malden resident and former head of the Middlesex County Sheriff's Department, where Gary had worked for him.

-Since Gary became Mayor and Chair of the School Committee, the educators’ union became one of the few in the Commonwealth to have to go on strike in the past two decades.
+Since Christenson became Mayor and Chair of the School Committee, the educators’ union became one of the few in the Commonwealth to have to go on strike in the past two decades.

 City Council

-Gary Christenson served as a city councillor of Ward 1 in Malden for seven years after taking office in January 2004.
-In 2006, he was elevated to Chairman of the Finance Committee and in 2008 he was voted unanimously by his peers as City Council President.
+Christenson served as a city councillor of Ward 1 in Malden for seven years after taking office in January 2004.
+In 2006, he was elevated to chairman of the finance committee and in 2008 he was voted unanimously by his peers as city council president.

 Mayor

-Gary Christenson was elected mayor of Malden in 2011 and took office on January 2, 2012.
+Christenson was elected mayor of Malden in 2011 and took office on January 2, 2012.
 He ran unopposed in 2015 and was re-elected for a third term in 2019.
+He was re-elected to a fourth term in 2023.